gowondesigns/smpl/CODING.md

 ## Development Process

-### Test-Driven Development

-In a nutshell: before coding a feature or fixing a bug, write an unit test.

-Whatever you do: before committing changes to the repository, run all unit tests to make sure nothing is broken!

 ### Commit Messages

 To have a clear and focused history of code changes is greatly helped by using a consistent way of writing commit messages.
 Because of this and to help with (partly) automated generation of change logs for each release we have defined a fixed syntax for commit messages that is to be used.